Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: EXPIREMENT

 \subsubsection{Terrain Reconstruction Accuracy}

-We evaluated the quality of terrain reconstruction as shown in Table \ref{table1}.
-The proposed terrain reconstructor achieves the best reconstruction performance across all complex terrains.
-By ignoring important motion states from proprioception features, w/o Prop is hard to learn the relationship between recent observations and previous reconstructions using visual inputs alone.
-This leads to an inability to accurately update the memory of terrain features. w/o GRU cannot memorize historical terrain features and relies solely on information from the recent two frames.
-As a result, it struggles to reconstruct the terrain beneath and behind the robot, resulting in the highest reconstruction loss.
-These indicate that precise terrain reconstruction requires a combination of proprioception, vision and memory.
+We evaluated the accuracy of terrain reconstruction, as shown in Table \ref{table2}.
+The proposed terrain reconstructor achieves superior performance in all complex terrains.
+However, w/o Prop, which neglects important motion states (e.g. base velocity) from proprioception features, is hard to learn the relationship between recent observations and previous reconstructions using visual inputs alone, resulting in an inability to accurately update the memory. w/o GRU cannot memorize historical terrain features, relying solely on information from the recent two frames.
+As a result, it struggles to reconstruct the terrain beneath and behind the robot, leading to the highest reconstruction loss. w/o Refine lacks the refining process and, although capable of roughly indicating stone and beam positions, fails to clearly represent the edges.
+These results demonstrate that precise terrain reconstruction requires a combination of proprioception, vision, memory, and refinement.

+It should be noted that we focus on how terrain reconstruction enhances locomotion, rather than on mapping itself.
+By incorporating it as a supervision task within the vision encoding pipeline, we establish an effective intermediate for visual feature extraction and exteroception-aided environmental understanding.
+Compared to works like [1, 13, 35], we use low-cost single-view depth images as input, avoiding the complexities of mapping and global estimation.